Dashashwamedh Ghat Varanasi 2025 – Best Time to Visit, How to Reach, Timings and Tips

 1. Ganga Aarti

 One of the most mesmerising and significant rituals at Dashashwamedh Ghat is the Ganga Aarti.
 This daily evening ceremony is dedicated to the river Ganges, considered a goddess in Hinduism.
-The aarti involves a highly choreographed performance by a group of priests who use large fire lamps, incense, and conch shells, accompanied by hymns and chants.
+The aarti involves a highly choreographed performance by priests who use large fire lamps, incense, and conch shells, accompanied by hymns and chants.
 The synchronisation of movements and the resonating sound of bells create a captivating spectacle attracting large crowds of devotees and tourists.

 2. Pind Daan